svenlahann/vagrant-ansible/README.md

 PHP Configuration
 -----------------
-* The system uses the os packaged php version - in case of ubuntu 16.04 it´s php7.0.
+* Per default the system uses the os packaged php version - in case of ubuntu 16.04 it´s php7.0.
+As an alternative you can install php5.6 packages.
+PHP modules and extensions for both versions are the same.

 Application Configuration
 -------------------------